ibm-cloud-docs/appid/adding-overview.md

     </tr>
     <tr>
         <td><a href="/docs/services/appid?topic=appid-anonymous#anonymous" target="_blank">Anonymous </a></td>
-        <td>With {{site.data.keyword.appid_short_notm}}, you can begin tracking a users activity prior to their initial sign in to your app by using anonymous authentication.</td>
+        <td>With {{site.data.keyword.appid_short_notm}}, you can begin tracking a users activity before their initial sign into your app by using anonymous authentication.</td>
     </tr>
 </table>